cedricss/server-monitor/Tutorial-Part-1.md

 [See all the changes we made in this "Add Jobs" section](https://github.com/cedricss/server-monitor/commit/cd66d95c5f72d12b32e9f74fe2c7d1b57526aa07).

-Compile and try the "Add an run" button providing both valid and invalid input values: jobs are added in the list of jobs or error messages are printed in the logs.
+Run your application, then open it in your browser and click "Add an run" button providing both valid and invalid input values: jobs are added in the list of jobs or error messages are printed in the logs.

 ## To be continued ##

+This is probably enough for today!
-In the next article we'll discuss about how to monitor the servers behind the job urls and how to control those jobs (play, pause, edit and remove).
+In a next article, we'll discuss about how to monitor the servers behind the job urls and how to control those jobs (play, pause, edit and remove).